nexpy/nexpy/doc/source/pythongui.rst

     The x and y-tabs contains text boxes and sliders to adjust the axis limits and a dropdown menu to select the axis to be plotted along x and y, respectively.
 The names correspond to the axis names in the NXdata group.

-    .. note:: If the x-axis values (and/or y-axis values in two-dimensional plots) are monotonically decreasing, the axis is flipped before plotting.
-Currently, the sliders only work for monotonically increasing axes.
+    A checkbox allows the direction of the axes to be flipped.

+    .. warning:: Flipping the axis directions does not flip the direction of the sliders.

 **Z Tab**